YouSchnabel/EVERSE-landscape/README.md

 ### Planned additional functionalities

-- [ ] fully transform input data
-    - [x] Anonymize
-    - [ ] Clear NaNs
-    - [ ] Preprocess text questions?
 - [ ] Adding display options for all types of questions
     - [ ] References
     - [ ] Choice
     - [ ] Selection
     - [ ] Rating
     - [ ] Ranking
-- [ ] Output as markdown pages and deploy as pages
+- [x] Output as markdown pages and deploy as pages
 - [ ] Weighting according to confidence questions
 - [ ] Filtering of the dataset according to selection options
     - [ ] Research clusters
     - [ ] Involvement
     - [ ] viewpoint
 - [ ] Documentation on use (README and description)

-### Display options

-How should the result of the survey be displayed?
-Git pages?
-Pdf? ...?
---> Proposal to make the outcomes available as e.g. webpage and reference full report in the deliverable, using only highlight excerpts for report.

-Any other additional requests?